 Although Connors took the second set, this change of umpire didn’t prevent him from going down to Mayer for the first time in his career, 6-2, 3-6, 6-2.

 What next: Mayer loses to McEnroe; Connors wins one more slam

 In the final, Gene Mayer would be defeated by the defending champion, John McEnroe (6-4, 6-1, 6-4).
 A few weeks later, he would play an important part in the Davis Cup final against France, defeating Henri Leconte on the opening day (6-2, 6-2, 7-9, 6-4).

-Jimmy Connors would win one last major tournament at the US Open in 1983, setting a record of 268 weeks spent as world No 1 in his career.
-This record would be beaten by only two weeks, in 1990, by Ivan Lendl.
-Jimbo would remain a top ten player until April 1989, at the age of 37.
-In 1991, at the age of 39, he would make a memorable semi-final run at the US Open, defeated by Jim Courier (6-3, 6-3, 6-2).
+Jimmy Connors would win one last major tournament at the 1983 US Open, setting a record of 268 weeks spent as world No 1 in his career.
+This record would be beaten by only two weeks in 1990 by Ivan Lendl.
+Jimbo would remain a top 10 player until April 1989 at the age of 37.
+In 1991, at the age of 39, he would make a memorable semi-final run at the US Open, before bowing out to Jim Courier (6-3, 6-3, 6-2).
 At the end of his long career, he would hold a record of 109 titles on the tour.
 Although he would reappear from time to time afterwards, Jimmy Connors would retire at the end of 1992.